The Student Sustainability Council presents

 The Harvest Festival event celebrates nature and sustainability at Squire Valleevue Farm and Valley Ridge Farm grounds.

 Guests have an opportunity to learn what our Farm Food Program has produced for Bon Appétit and local restaurants as well other sustainability initiatives by the Student Sustainability Council and other groups.

 - This event is organized by the Student Sustainability Council and the Farm Administration.

 - It is open to students, faculty, staff and family.

 - The event activities are free.

 - Food will be free for all CWRU students with a Case ID.
-The menu generally includes vegetarian chili (made with Farm produce by Bon Appeti), local apples, apple cider, Mitchells ice cream and more.
+The menu generally includes vegetarian chili (made with Farm produce by Bon Appétit), local apples, apple cider, Mitchells ice cream and more.

-- Activities include hayrides; corn-hole; s'mores campfire; a grass maze; music and other CWRU student performers; herb planting; mushroom, honeybee and compost production demonstrations; beeswax lip balm making, an animal petting zoo, hiking, Biology research demonstrations and more.
+- Planned activities include hayrides, corn-hole, s'mores campfire, a grass maze, music and other CWRU student performers, herb planting, compost production demonstration, beeswax lip balm making, hiking, Biology research demonstrations and more.